O/B’s rundown of bipedal fauna.

-Like the Serengeti’s wide range of wildlife, the Gallatin Valley area is rife with diverse species of Bozemanites.
+Like the Serengeti’s wide range of wildlife, southwest Montana is rife with diverse species of Bozemanites.
 They migrate here from places far and near to enjoy the fruits of the Gallatin Valley.
 And just like on the savannah, they tend to congregate by species.
 Some breeds are quite similar (moreso than even they would admit) and some are polar opposites.
 This field guide is one way to identify (with) your neighbors and friends.
 Just like other wild species, some are easy to detect given their garish displays and obnoxious calls.
 Others are more difficult to spot, silently camouflaging themselves in the town fabric.
 Some haven’t even been discovered yet.
 But for all our differences, there’s one common trait that outweighs all others: we’re all Bozemanites.
 And that’s really all that matters.

 —Says he/she is "taking some time to find myself"